 Businesses deal with risk dozens of times throughout the day.
 Which employee should I hire?
 Should I submit this quote at $50,000 and be conservative or $35,000 to ensure we earn the business?
 Do I need to update my employee handbook to include distracted driving guidelines?
 These are just some examples of the decisions those running a business make every day, some with more thought than others.

-So what happens when businesses make the wrong decision, fails to act properly or even has an accident?
+So what happens when a business makes the wrong decision, fails to act properly or even has an accident?
 Many business owners buy insurance and assume they will be protected if something goes wrong.
 However, if a business ONLY manages their risk by purchasing insurance they are missing out on other risk management techniques that should be utilized.
 These can have an impact on employee safety and the bottom line.
 Transferring risk to an insurance company is one risk management technique, but another technique that is often overlooked by many insurance brokers is shifting the focus to controlling and reducing risk.

 It sounds simple, a company should reduce their risk, but advice on how to tackle this is not a service most insurance brokers provide.
 This leaves many businesses to look to their insurance company to provide safety recommendations and advice.
 This can be challenging because once staff from an insurance company comes to inspect your facility, they can make mandatory recommendations that need to be complied with to retain coverage (which can be quite costly at times).
 Furthermore, the insurance company might not be willing to meet with a business more than 1-2 times per year and their schedules can be rigid.